randomravings/avro-specific-data-contract/README.md

 dotnet run --project src/main/dotnet/
 ```

-What you should be able to see in the promt is the migration rules in action, the producers vary, but the individual consumer versions are consistent in their format.
+What you should be able to see in the prompt is the migration rules in action, the producers vary, but the individual consumer versions are consistent in their format.

 To clean up the environment run: